locationtech/geomesa/docs/user/data_management.rst

 GeoMesa Accumulo permits one to specify the number of shards (or splits) into which the Z2 (or Z3) indices are divided.
 This parameter may be changed individually for each ``SimpleFeatureType``.
-In previous versions of GeoMesa, the numberof shards was "hard-coded" to 4, which remains the default.
+In previous versions of GeoMesa, the numberof shards was fixed at 4, which remains the default.
 Valid values for the number of shards range from 1 to 127 inclusive.

-When using very large data sets or large clusters, it may be of benefit to use a larger number of shards.
-However, in most test cases--especially with single-node or small clusters--the default of 4 should be preferred.
+Shards allow us to pre-split tables, which provides some initial parallelism for reads and writes.
+As more data is written, Accumulo will split tables based on size, thus obviating the need for explicit shards.
+For small data sets, shards are more important as the tables might never split from size.
+Setting the number of shards too high can reduce performance, as it requires more calculations to be performed per query.

 The number of shards is set when calling ``createSchema``.
 It may be specified through the simple feature type user data using the hint ``geomesa.z.splits``: